Some Monster Stories To Get Your Day Off To A Roaring Start

 GAMBLING WITH DEATH (Aimee)

-When you think of gambling you might conjure images of a nervous energy ridden Ladbrokes or casino hall.
+When you think of gambling you might conjure images of the bestuscasinos.org real money guide or a nervous energy ridden Ladbrokes or casino hall.
 Dangerous games for your wallet but not at the expense of someone’s life – unless you’re in Taiwan.
 Apparently a gambling trend has appeared in Taichung’s Eastern District where over a hundred businesses under the guise of ‘elderly associations’ are actually haunts for gambling on the probability of a terminally ill patient dying within a specific period of time.
 Sounds like it could be something out of a sick comedy sketch with gamblers excitedly praying their subject clocks off within one to six months when the payout rates are at their peak.
 After six months the payout takes a whacking and after a year, you can kiss goodbye to any wad of cash – so while family members are celebrating their loved one fighting for slightly longer in their doomed demise, gamblers just want you on a morgue slab.